Home

 • Resources related to academic research and writing, including APA citation tools.

-• Reflecting on the assigned video, what are your thoughts on the interconnectedness between business and society?
+• Reflecting on the video just showed, what are your thoughts on the interconnectedness between business and society?

 William Eggers on Business and Government Teaming Up to Solve Society’s Problems.
 [10 minutes].
 (2015).
 Reason Foundation.